Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/malicious-os/README.md

 Original function to sign Bitcoin transactions:
 ![snippet_1](https://github.com/Sreehari-BGK/SeedSigner_Scripts/blob/main/malicious-os/snippet-images/snippet_1.png)

-Modified function to sign bitcoin transactions:
+Modified function to sign Bitcoin transactions:
 ![snippet_2](https://github.com/Sreehari-BGK/SeedSigner_Scripts/blob/main/malicious-os/snippet-images/snippet_2.png)

 We also made the following changes to the sign function in the ec.py file to call our modified sign_ecdsa function specifically.
 Both of the files in which these functions exist are also added in the "changed-embit-files" folder.